 Step 2: Qualify Your Prospects BEFORE You Begin Prospecting

-I know this sounds like a bit much but bear with me.
+This may sound like a bit much but stick with us.

 7 Key Qualifying Questions You Can Answer Before You Even Speak with a Banker